RynODonel/AP-CS-Midterm/README.md

 # AP-CS-Midterm
-This is to easily share documents for the test.
+This is to easily share documents for the test that we are all gonna fail